Esomeprazole (By injection)

-Treats gastroesophageal reflux disease (GERD) in patients who are temporarily unable to take the oral form of this medicine.
+Treats gastroesophageal reflux disease (GERD).
+Lowers the risk of bleeding after endoscopy in patients with ulcers.
 This medicine is a proton pump inhibitor (PPI).

 When This Medicine Should Not Be Used